SiteGround Review 2025

 ✗ Not Recommended For:

-- High-traffic sites that need exceptional load handling
+- Websites with high traffic that need excellent load handling

 Mohan Raj, founder of Hostingstep.com is passionate about WordPress and specializes in server management and speed optimization.
 With experience across top hosting providers, he launched Hostingstep.com to deliver honest, data-backed hosting reviews, helping website owners focus on growing their business instead of troubleshooting websites.